waimea-igdaikee/300dtd-cadet-planner-website/docs/3-sprint-3-refinement.md

 ![Registration, login, name change](screenshots/test_refine_register.gif)

-As the above gif shows, registration, login, and name editing work as inteded, and the process is also functionally simple and aesthetically pleasing.
+As the above gif shows, registration, login, and name editing work as intended, and the process is also functionally simple and aesthetically pleasing.

 ## Testing mobile view